chenasraf/massarg/README.md

   - Customizable header and footer text
   - Customizable usage examples
   - Automatic text alignment
-  - Add run examples for your args
+  - Add run examples for your args (TBD)
+  - Shows default value and type next to description (customizable) (TBD)
 - TypeScript-first package: You will always have strong types

 ## Usage